jbcannon/REU/README.md

-# Independent Research in Restoration Ecology
+# Independent Research in Forest and Restoration Ecology

 ## Instructor/Developer